-Make your blog more interesting by using different blog post types
+Make your blog more interesting by using these 12 blog post types

 List posts are very popular in the blog World